Keeping Your Adult Dog Fit And Healthy: Exercise Tips

 Mental Stimulation and Stress Reduction

 Exercise is not only beneficial for your dog's physical well-being but also for their mental health.
 Dogs need mental stimulation to stay happy and engaged.
-Physical activities such as walking, jogging, and interactive play provide mental challenges that keep your dog's mind sharp and stimulated.
+Physical activities such as walking, jogging, and interactive provide mental challenges that keep your dog's mind sharp and stimulated.
 Additionally, exercise helps reduce stress and anxiety in dogs, leading to a calmer and happier overall demeanor.

 Understanding Your Dog's Exercise Needs